Cancer Resource Center: Lifestyle Tips, Organizations & Treatment Options

 Also known as malignancy, cancer is characterized by the abnormal growth of cells in the body and can take over 100 different forms depending on the location of the abnormal growth.
 Symptoms, treatments, causes, etc., vary depending on the location of the abnormal growth with some of the most common locations being the skin, lungs, colon, breasts, and prostate.

 Cancer becomes especially deadly when the abnormally growing cells – tumors – begin spreading to other parts of the body.
-As more parts of the body succumb to cancer, the disease becomes more difficult to control and treat.
-While some forms of cancer are due to inherited genetic defects, several cancers can be prevented by maintaining a healthy lifestyle and avoiding various infections.
+As more parts of the body succumb, the disease becomes more difficult to control and treat.
+While some forms of cancer are due to inherited genetic defects, several can be prevented by maintaining a healthy lifestyle and avoiding various infections.

 What Are My Cancer Treatment Options?

 More than 100 forms of cancers have been discovered in humans and can be caused by factors including tobacco use, obesity, infection, and genetics among dozens of other risk factors.

 With over 1.68 million Americans diagnosed and an addition 595,690 killed by the disease each year, cancer directly effects millions of Americans whether by suffering from the disease or having a loved one suffer.
 The impact of cancer has led to billions of dollars each year being devoted to care with the National Cancer Institute reporting over $125 billion per year.